ppy/osu-wiki/news/2025/2025-11-14-winter-2025-fanart-contest.md

 *Header and promotional artwork by finalist [Kitcat](https://osu.ppy.sh/users/24820805) from the [New Beginnings Art Contest](https://osu.ppy.sh/community/contests/160)!*

 With all that said, it's time to lock in.
-Whenever you're ready, head over to the [Winter 2025 Fanart Contest listing](https://osu.ppy.sh/community/contests/269) and drag-&-drop your entry into the box with the plus sign in it.
+Whenever you're ready, head over to the [Winter 2025 Fanart Contest listing](https://osu.ppy.sh/community/contests/269) and drag-and-drop your entry into the box with the plus sign in it.

 You may reupload your entry to your heart's content if you want to make any adjustments, but you only have **21 days** to do so before the doors close off forever (4 December 2025, 18:00 UTC), so don't brood over how many snowballs to sketch in the background for too long.